Employer of Record (EOR) in Thailand

-Want to tap into the Thailand labour market or experience the benefits of traditional employment as a freelancer?
-Native Teams is your perfect solution to ensure your global work is fully compliant with Thailand’s labour laws and regulations.
+Want to tap into Thailand’s labour market?
+Native Teams is your perfect solution to ensure your global work is fully compliant with Thailand’s labour laws and regulations without having a legal entity in the country.

 How does an EOR in Thailand work?

 When partnering up with an EOR provider like Native Teams, the employment responsibilities will be shared between the EOR and you, the client.
-This means that the EOR takes on administrative tasks, such as salary and benefits administration and onboarding, while you manage your day-to-day work or employees.
-So, the only thing left for you to do is pay for the monthly services that Native Teams provides.
+This means that the EOR takes on administrative tasks, such as salary and benefits administration and onboarding, while you manage your day-to-day work and employees.

 Who can use EOR services in Thailand?